 I am also critical of lock-downs as they were done in much of the US, with people asked to stay home at all times.
 However, I am not supportive of the Swedish model either, in which few precautions are taken.
 While I am not for people staying at home, and I think people should find ways to get back to work, I also think people should wear masks while indoors in public.
 Small outdoor meetings are fine, even without masks, but large outdoor gatherings with closely packed people are dangerous in my opinion.
 Again because of the ADE issue, I am not in support of the idea of obtaining herd immunity as a way out of the crisis.

 Masks: Some have taken away from the video the idea that we should not wear masks.
 I didn’t get this from the video.
 Dr. Gold explicitly said she thinks masks should be worn indoors, but not necessarily outside.
 I agree with this approach.

 As you can see, I agree with some aspects of the video, and disagree with others.
 When possible, study all sides of the issues, and make the best most reasoned choices for you and your family.

 My basic rules are as follows:

+1) Wear a mask or face covering in public.
+Avoid places with unmasked people.
+2) Keep 6 ft away from others.
+3) Avoid indoor gatherings, especially ones in which singing or shouting is likely.
+4) Small outdoor gatherings are fine, even without masks, if everyone maintains a distance.
+Have guests bring their own food.
 5) While many restaurants are open for limited indoor seating, I personally am still not comfortable eating indoors at a restaurant.
 I enjoy eating outdoors at restaurants, however.